alfem/cookbook-gecosccui/README.md

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
-4. Test your changes in a clear Centos 6.3 system (only with ssh package selected during the OS installation)
+4. Test your changes in a clean Centos 6.3 system (only with ssh package selected during the OS installation)
 6. Submit a Pull Request using Github

 License and Authors